Medicare Prescription Drug Coverage (Medicare Part D)

 You usually pay a monthly premium, which varies by plan, and you may pay a yearly deductible.
 You will also have additional costs for your prescriptions.
 These additional costs are called copays or coinsurance, depending on the plan you select.

 Medicare sets standard costs for the prescription drug benefit each year.
 Private companies approved by Medicare offer plans with different costs and selections of prescription drugs.
 You can select a plan based on the prescriptions you take and select a company that is most effective for you.
-To reduce your costs, enter your medications on Medicare's secure online Plan Finder for Prescription Drug Plans.
+To reduce your costs, enter your medications on Medicare's secure online Find health and drug plans website.
 You will pay more if your prescriptions are not in the plan formulary or the plan restricts or limits their use.

-The donut hole: Once your annual drug costs exceed $2,970 in 2013, you will pay 47.5 percent of your brand-name prescription drug costs.
+The donut hole: Once your annual drug costs exceed $2,850 in 2014, you will pay 47.5 percent of your covered brand-name prescription drug costs and 72 percent of your covered generic drug costs.
+In the coverage gap, you will receive a 50 percent manufacturer's discount on brand-name drugs.
 (There will be additional savings for you in the coverage gap each year through 2020 when you will have 75 percent coverage in the gap.)

 |You will pay each year||